mukopikmin/cordova-bluemix-iotf/README.md

 ## Download binary

-For android, apk file can be downloaded from here.
+For android, apk file can be downloaded from here soon.

 ## Supported platforms

+Following platform is verified to work.

 * Android

+Although not tested on these platforms, this app will also work on.

+* Amazon Fire OS
+* BlackBerry 10
+* Firefox OS
 * iOS
+* Tizen
+* Windows 8
+* Windows

 ## Usage